 D. Brett Benedict, CEO & General Manager, Electric District 3 of Pinal County

 After many years of managing family agricultural enterprises, Brett joined Electrical District No. 3 of Pinal County, Arizona (ED3) as Controller in 2005.
 As ED3 grew, his responsibilities grew as well.
-He currently serves as Assistant General Manager and CFO.
-In addition, he serves as Maricopa Stanfield Irrigation District’s CFO.
+He currently serves as CEO and General Manager

 Brett’s education experiences span from a bachelor’s in Agronomy from the University of Arizona through a master’s in International Business from Thunderbird Graduate School of International Management and continues with certifications in Public Power Management from American Public Power Association, Global Leadership from Thunderbird Graduate School of International Management, Water Management from Morrison School of Agribusiness and Real Estate Development from Arizona State University.